La Bataille d'Albuera: Espagnol

 La Bataille d'Albuera: Espagnol is a Napoleonic board wargame published by Clash of Arms in 1987 that simulates the Battle of Albuera (French: La Bataille d'Albuera) during the Peninsular War.

 Background

 In the spring of 1811, an Anglo-Portuguese force under the command of General Sir William Beresford laid siege to the fortress of Badajoz, which was held by French forces.
 French Marshal Soult led an army of 24,000 from Andalusia in an attempt to break the siege.
 By the time his forces arrived, the Anglo-Portuguese forces had been reinforced by Spanish forces, bringing their number to 35,000.
 The French and Allied forces clashed at the small Spanish village of Albuera, about 20 km south of Badajoz.

 Description

 La Bataille d'Albuera: Espagnol is a two-player wargame in which one player controls French forces, while the other controls Allied forces.
 The game board is a 34" x 22" hex grid map scaled at 100 m per hex.
 Over 400 double-sided counters represent the military units that participated in the battle.

+Set up

+The game begins with only a small contingent of British soldiers on the map.
+The Allied player can bring on further units as desired, in reaction to the French, who can move on to the map one of four ways, including a mass entry from one side of the map, or from several directions at once.
+Critic Gene Lee pointed out that "These setup variations provide Albuera with several very different games and a consequent high degree of replayability."